mozilla/crash-ping-ingest/README.md

 Both `download.py` and `upload.py` require you to set up credentials through `GOOGLE_APPLICATION_CREDENTIALS` or other means.

+## Performance

+While the crash ping ingestion attempts to use the allocated resources as efficiently as possible, I suspect that the signature generation may be a bottleneck right now (without having looked too closely into it).
+We have to launch a python program to generate each signature; it may end up a lot more efficient to launch a python server and send signature requests to it.
+Alternatively, linking and launching a python runtime in-process would potentially avoid doing any IPC and serialization.

 ## Taskcluster

 The taskcluster tasks are configured such that, when started as a cron job, ping data is processed